rkotze/rkotze.github.io/_drafts/2020-02-03-react-context-why-how.md

 tags: javascript react tutorial
 ---

 Now that React context has become more established in the community we are seeing a lot of great usages of it.
 Reflecting on a previous post about [Higher-order components (HOC) vs Render props](/coding/hoc-vs-render-props-react), I rarely use HOC and generally deciding between Context or Render props.
-With the introduction of hooks and in particular `useContext` hook, React context is more accessible and has become a go to approach to solving complex state management.
-However, there are other options to handle these cross cutting concerns and so we should be clear on why we are using context.
+With the introduction of hooks and in particular `useContext` hook, React context is more accessible and has become a go-to approach to solving complex state management.
+However, there are other options to handle these cross-cutting concerns and so we should be clear on why we are using context.
 Let's explore why and how to use React context.

 <!--more-->